genomic-medicine-sweden/jasen/README.md

 _Just Another System for Epityping using NGSs data_

-jasen produces results for epidemiological and surveillance purposes. jasen has been developed for a small set of microbiota (primarily MRSA), but will likely work with any bacteria with a stable cgMLST scheme.
+Jasen produces results for epidemiological and surveillance purposes.
+Jasen has been developed for a small set of microbiota (primarily MRSA), but will likely work with any bacteria with a stable cgMLST scheme.

 ## Requirements